Extremal of Log-Sobolev Functionals and Li-Yau Estimate on $\text{RCD}^*(K,N)$ Spaces: Abstract

 \section{Abstract}

-In this work, we study the extremal functions of log-Sobolev functional in metric measure space satisfying $\text{RCD}^*(K,N)$ condition for $K>0$ and $N$ in $(2,\infty)$.
+In this work, we study the extremal functions of the log-Sobolev functional on compact metric measure spaces satisfying the $\mathrm{RCD}^*(K,N)$ condition for $K$ in $\mathbb{R}$ and $N$ in $(2,\infty)$.
 We show the existence, regularity and positivity of non-negative extremal functions.
-Based on these results, we prove a Li-Yau type estimate for the logarithmic transform of all non-negative extremal functions of log-Sobolev functional.
+Based on these results, we prove a Li-Yau type estimate for the logarithmic transform of any non-negative extremal functions of the log-Sobolev functional.
 As applications, we show a Harnack type inequality as well as lower and upper bounds for the non-negative extremal functions.

 {Keywords:} Log-Sobolev functional; metric measure space; Li-Yau inequality; Curvature-dimension condition; extremal function.